 Riding the wave of entrepreneurship among the middle classes, Avon became a social phenomenon during the 20th century.
 While Avon can no longer claim to be the powerful brand they once were, they remain a household name in the 21st century.
 In a 2019 survey of U.S. women, 78 percent of respondents reported that they were familiar with Avon, making it one of the most well-known cosmetic brands in the United States.
 However, only 10 percent of U.S. women use Avon on a regular basis.

 Despite the prominence of the company’s global image, Avon has experienced significant financial problems in recent years.
-Between 2011 and 2016, Avon’s total revenue dropped from around 9.23 billion U.S. dollars to around 5.72 billion.
+Between 2011 and 2020, Avon’s total revenue dropped from around 9.23 billion U.S. dollars to around 3.63 billion.
 Unfortunately for Avon, the decline was not contained to one geographic region.
-The breakdown of revenue from 2013 to 2015 paints a bleak picture in which a downturn in any one region cannot be blamed for the global demise.
-Unsurprisingly, these drops saw Avon’s total operating profits slashed by half.
+The breakdown of revenue from 2013 to 2020 paints a bleak picture in which a downturn in any one region cannot be blamed for the global demise.
+Unsurprisingly, these drops saw Avon’s total operating profits decreased strongly by 2020.

 The sharp decline in financial returns has prompted a rethink in the firm’s strategies with the door-to-door approach coming under fire in the internet age.
 Despite having an online store, Avon is not listed in a 2019 ranking of the leading online beauty stores in the United States.
 As the internet moves from being solely a consumer information source to a retail platform, it is hard to see which doors Avon’s numerous sales representatives will be knocking on next.